mvadari/XRPL-Standards/xls-granular-permissions.md

 Adding a new transaction type to the XRPL will automatically be supported by any feature that uses these permissions.

+#### 2.2.1. `Batch` Transactions

+The one exception to this rule is `Batch` transactions ([XLS-56d](https://github.com/XRPLF/XRPL-Standards/discussions/162)).
+They will not have a separate permission, since `Batch` transactions on their own do not do anything.
+In order to execute a `Batch` transaction with a permission, the user will need to have permissions for all the inner transactions.

 ### 2.3.
 Granular Permissions

 These permissions would support control over some smaller portion of a transaction, rather than being able to do all of the functionality that the transaction allows.